 Soil Type Preferred: Well-drained, moist, alkaline

 Sun or Shade: Full sun to partial shade

 Redbud trees go by many different names, including eastern redbuds, Judas trees, and American redbuds.

 Originating from North America, redbud trees are grown for their visually stunning pink and purple flowers, which bloom every spring.
 Redbuds are a well-known contributor to wildlife diversity as butterflies, which molt early in the year, will flock to them as a nectar source.
 Chickadees and other songbirds will typically seek out redbuds for edible seeds and nesting materials.

 Redbud trees exude a high degree of beauty year-round.
-Redbuds possess heart-shaped leaves, which usually grow after its flowers have bloomed.
+Redbuds possess heart-shaped leaves, which usually grow after their flowers have bloomed.
 Leaves begin as red-colored and then change to green in the summer and yellow in the fall.
 Seed pods that grow on the tree develop in clusters and last throughout the winter.

 Redbuds are frequently used as woodland borders or lawn decorations.

 Many Redbud parts are also edible.
 Redbud flowers have a slightly sour taste and are often used as salad additions or are even pickled.
 Similarly, flower buds can be preserved for later use and are compared to capers in terms of flavor and texture.
 As redbuds are a pea family member, seed pods can be consumed, with sauteing being the preferred method.